caarlos0/gophercon-2025/slides.md

 ## Teletype Writers (TTYs)

-- Basically a network-connected typewriter
+- Basically a network-connected (serial) typewriter
 - Send text over the wire to other machine
 - Get text back and prints it